mingrammer/funmath/README.md

 This repository does not force the specific programming languages, but if you are using the Python, you should use the Python 3.6 to contribute or to run. (you wiil use the only Python 3.6+ in the future)

+There can be three types of implementations.

+- **By definition** solutions (a mathematical definition.
+Good examples is fibonacci function.
+But the solution by definition of the fibonacci has worst performance)
+- **Optimal** solutions which have better performance than by definition one.
+- **Creative** solutions.
+This may not be optimal one, but creative or funny solutions.

 <br>

 ## Implementations